 Defending against any of these allegations on your own is a risky proposition, exposing you to liability that could bankrupt your business entity.
 A wiser approach is to meet with an attorney to discuss the facts of your case and plan your next steps.

 - Property Damage and Insurance Issues.
 Property damage due to natural disasters, construction defects, vandalism, or other events covered under your insurance policy can create long-lasting – and expensive – headaches.
 This is especially true when dealing with an insurer that seeks to underpay your claim or deny it entirely.
 Having an attorney at your side when dealing with these issues can be crucial in most cases.

 As you can see, there are numerous situations when a New York landlord may need to turn to an experienced and knowledgeable attorney to ward off complaints, investigations, or other issues that can damage your pocketbook and even expose you to liability.

 Our New York Real Estate Attorneys Can Discuss These and Other Landlord Issues With You

 Sometimes working things out on your own as a landlord can be more time-consuming and expensive than it is worth.
 This is where our attorneys come in.
-Our Bronx & New Rochelle real estate lawyers at Cavallo & Cavallo can review your issues and options and provide valuable counsel when the need arises.
+Our Bronx & Westchester real estate lawyers at Cavallo & Cavallo can review your issues and options and provide valuable counsel when the need arises.
 Reach out to us today for help.